-- In PaaS solutions, you can use Azure Search, Solr, or SolrCloud in Azure. - In on-prem solutions, you can use Solr or SolrCloud.
-In on-premise solutions, the Sitecore Install Framework requires Solr to deploy.
+• In PaaS solutions, you can use Azure Search, Solr, or SolrCloud in Azure.
+In on-premise solutions, the Sitecore Installation Framework requires Solr to deploy.
+After the deployment you can switch the indexing to use Azure Search.

-Support for Lucene was removed in Sitecore Experience Platform 9.3.0.
+Support for Lucene has been removed in Sitecore Experience Platform 9.3.0.